Ezekiel 44 – The Prince and the Priests

 ii.
 By spiritual analogy, we can relate this to our inheritance in God.
 “We possess God as the flower the sunlight; as a babe the mother.
 All His resources are placed at our disposal… All the resources which have been placed at His disposal in His ascension and eternal reign are gifts which He holds for men.”
 (Meyer)

 b.
-They shall eat the grain offering, the sin offering, and the trespass offering: Though they did not have the same land inheritance as the other tribes of Israel, God promised to provide for His priests.
+They shall eat the grain offering, the sin offering, and the trespass offering: Though they would not have the same land inheritance as the other tribes of Israel, God promised to provide for His priests.
 One way they would be provided for was to receive a part of what came to the temple as offerings.
-Portions of the sacrifices and the firstfruits were to be given to the priest.
+Portions of the sacrifices and the firstfruits will be given to the priest.

 i.
 “The priests earn their living by doing the special work that God has given them, and their income comes from the offerings (28-30).
 God still calls some to what we call wholetime service, and in giving for their support we are giving to God, as were the people who brought their offerings to the Temple.”
 (Wright)